 NEW PROPOSALS SUBMISSIONS OPPORTUNITIES

 We are seeking new proposals and submissions for the 2017 spring season to coincide with the installation of a new permanent sculpture by Regan Gentry.
-Regan is our first Wharepuke/Dalton Trust Artist in Residence.
-He will be making his new work on-site at Wharepuke from the end of July.
+Regan is our first Wharepuke/Dalton Trust Artist in Residence and is currently working on a project in the garden.